chocolatey/chocolatey-workshop/ReadMe.md

 1. Inspect the output.
 1. Install this package with `choco install charles -s . -y` (from the working directory where the nupkg is located)

-#### 7-Zip
+#### 7-Zip EXE
-1. Download 7zip - http://www.7-zip.org/download.html (just the 64bit version) OR OFFLINE: Find the file in `resources/installers` folder.
+1. Download 7zip (EXE version) - http://www.7-zip.org/download.html (just the 64bit version) OR OFFLINE: Find the file in `resources/installers` folder.
 1. Right click and choose "Create Chocolatey Package..."
 1. Click Generate.
 1. Inspect the output.
+1. Open the TODO file that is generated and read over it.
-Note that it doesn't necessarily figure out the silent arguments.
+1. Note that it doesn't necessarily figure out the silent arguments.
 1. Add the proper silent arguments in the install script.
+1. Right click on the 7zip nuspec and select "Compile Chocolatey Package..."

+#### 7-Zip MSI
+1. Download 7zip (MSI version) - http://www.7-zip.org/download.html (just the 64bit version) OR OFFLINE: Find the file in `resources/installers` folder.
+1. Right click and choose "Create Chocolatey Package..."
+1. Click Generate.
+1. Inspect the output.
+Note that it determines everything nicely.
 1. Right click on the 7zip nuspec and select "Compile Chocolatey Package..."

 ### Exercise 6: Create all the packages (C4B)